Funeral for a Friend: Musical style and influences

 While their next two albums followed a different musical direction.
-With Tales Don't Tell Themselves they use a more pop rock and post-hardcore style with classic rock, alternative country and 1980s heartland rock influences.
+With Tales Don't Tell Themselves they use a more alternative rock and post-hardcore style with classic rock, alternative country and 1980s heartland rock influences.
 The album uses choral elements for tracks like "Into Oblivion (Reunion)".
 Their 4th album, Memory and Humanity returned to a more post-hardcore sound however adopted a more alternative rock influence, incorporating an emo influence with an anthemic rock uplift.

 All subsequent material following the band's extended play, The Young & Defenceless saw them returning to a more aggressive elements of their post-hardcore style.
 Burrough saw it as a capturing of energy that their previous two albums lacked and so wanted to write music more "direct and in your face."
 In the band's opinion they had always wanted to return to their hardcore punk roots.
 However, it has also been noted that Welcome Home Armageddon incorporates more pop rock inspired hooks and melodies, the album's more melodic approach is credited in songs like "Old Hymns".
 The band and critics alike have said that because they released the two on indie labels they had more creative freedom from when they were signed to Atlantic Records.
 When Welcome Home Armageddon came out, critics were quick to compare and contrast it to Casually Dressed & Deep in Conversation.

 Their final album Chapter and Verse was described by Drowned in Sound writer Gareth O'Malley as being "cut from similar cloth to its predecessor".